afakes/rubix-tech-eval/README.md

 ## 5. Data
 The data format, structure and order are important.
 Here I have restructured the data to allow for efficient access.
-By denormalising the item code and name, we can save on storage space, search time, and indexing (depending on the backend storage solution)
+By denormalising the item code and name (as per the JSON version), we can save on storage space, search time, and indexing (depending on the backend storage solution)

 ### 5.1 Original